Be A Bridge Leader

 Assistant House Manager

-The assistant house manager organizes transportation and room assignments, distributes and collects keys, and distributes evaluations.
-Additionally, the assistant house manager helps coordinate special projects, among other tasks.
+The assistant house manager has many responsibilities: transportation and room assignments; distributing and collecting keys; and collecting and distributing evaluations.
+Additionally, the assistant house manager help coordinate special projects, among other tasks.
 These include engaging participants in games and activities that help build community and unity.

-Bridge Leaders are responsible for leading a workshop of their own design, supervising program participants in a residential setting, and working with fellow Bridge Leaders to create a fun and welcoming atmosphere for the new students.
+Bridge leaders are responsible for leading a workshop of their own design, supervising program participants in a residential setting, and working with fellow Bridge Leaders to create a fun and welcoming atmosphere for the new students.
 Bridge Leaders are the core of the program and are expected to attend all program activities and be available to assist Bridge participants.
-They are also encouraged to remain in contact with participants throughout the year.
+They are also encouraged to remain in contact with participants, if their schedule allows, throughout the year.

 - Spring Reception and Meeting - April 4, 2016

 - Reflection and Debrief - September 1, 2016